Azurite and Chrysocolla Gemstone Beads

 Azurite Crystal

 Azurite crystals form as monoclinic prismatic or tabular structures, displaying a vibrant blue with vitreous lustre.
 They commonly occur in botryoidal, stalactitic, or massive habits, often intergrown with malachite, forming azurite-malachite specimens prized by mineralogists and collectors.
+Azurite crystal is valued as a powerful crystal for its deep spiritual properties and stunning visual appeal.

 Azurite Meaning